NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/methylationArray/Array_Tutorial.rst

    library("DMRcate")
    library("stringr")

-Included with *minfo* is the *IlluminaHumanMethylation450kanno.ilmn12.hg19* package; it contains all the annotation information for each of the CpG probes on the 450k array.
+Included with *minfi* is the *IlluminaHumanMethylation450kanno.ilmn12.hg19* package; it contains all the annotation information for each of the CpG probes on the 450k array.
 This will be useful later to to determine where the differentially methylated probes (hereafter referred to as DMP) are located in a genomic context and to link the Red and Green raw data to methylated and unmethylated status.

 .. code-block:: r